21pstem/sysadmin-scripts/README.md

 sysadmin-scripts
 ================

-Collection of useful system administration scripts.
+Contains a collection of useful system administration scripts.